When we got up this morning, I was pleasantly surprised by temps just

 sounds like the happening place for a pool

-goes up the steep rocky hillside to the old barn that marks the site of the
+Another couple hundred yards is the next intersection, a trail goes up the steep rocky hillside to an old barn that marks the site of the

-the next crossing is coming soon.
+the next crossing is soon.
 Down a

-short hill and a little over 100 feet is crossing three, more of the same but
+short hill and a little over 100 feet is crossing three, more of the same, but

 I will say I’m glad to have my walking stick for all these river crossings.